frank-ang/MultilanguageBot/README.md

 #### 5.1.
 Setup parameters.

 Save sensitive data SSM and SecretsManager.
 Its a best-practice to externalize environment-specific parameters and secrets away from the code repo.

+#### 5.1.
+Setup parameters.

+Save sensitive data SSM and SecretsManager.
+Its a best-practice to externalize environment-specific parameters and secrets away from the code repo.

+TODO: auto generate test secrets within CloudFormation.

 ```
 aws ssm put-parameter --name "bot.multilanguage.TestUserName" \